docusign/connect-node-worker-aws/README.md

    the envelope's combined set of documents, and stores them in the `output` directory.

-   The envelope must include an Envelope Custom Field named `Sales order.` The Sales order field is used to name the output file.
+   For this example, the envelope **must** include an Envelope Custom Field named `Sales order.` The Sales order field is used to name the output file.
 1. Optionally, this worker app can be configured to